THEDEVIOUS1/ONE_MIX_YOGA_3_PRO_HACKINTOSH/README.md

 ##
 ## Compatibility
-This EFI was created usuing the 10510Y version...it is assumed to be working with all other one mix 3 variants as well but testers are welcome
+This EFI was created usuing the 10510Y version...it is assumed to be working with all other variants as well but testers are welcome

 ## Full Instruction Guide